Obsidian-tech-wiki/obsidian_tech_wiki/README.md

 Want to talk?
 Join the [Discord](https://discord.gg/67HzRWj9FG)!

 ## Who can contribute
-Everyone!
+Everyone can!
 Just fork and edit, push and create a pull request.
 Providing that you follow the [[Guidelines]].

 ## How do I read this wiki